sudo213/Deployer-Starknet-Erc/README.md

 ## Usage

-1. Make necessary changes to the `MyToken.cairo` file:
+1. Make necessary changes to the `MyToken3.cairo` file:

    - Set the token name and symbol.
    - Specify the total supply of tokens.